sharon-odhiambo/TO-DO-LIST/README.md

 # To-Do List
--This is an Awesome Booklist project that we did with my coding partner.
-The project allows the user to add or remove a book from the list.
+-This project displays a to-do-list built using Webpack and JavaScript modules.
+The list allows the user to add or remove tasks from the display list and update the same in the local storage.
+It also allows the user to check using a checkbox icon and clear the checked items.

 ## Built With